RichardLitt/what-is-richard-doing-now/index.md

 ---
-description: Finishing up the SustainOSS Code of Conduct
+description: A place where I announce in public what I am doing at the moment.
-project:
+project: sustain
 ---

 What is Richard focusing on?